UniMath/agda-unimath/src/metric-spaces/pullback-premetric-structures.lagda.md

-# The pullback of premetric structures
+# Induced premetric structures on preimages

 ```agda
 module metric-spaces.pullback-premetric-structures where